Laura6826/PofDA-mywork/README.md

 This project is was created as a graded submission for the Programming and Scripting module, as part of the H.Dip in Science in Data Analytics.

-The aim of this project is to demonstrate the knowledge to both research and analyis the famous [Fishers's Iris Data Set](https://raw.githubusercontent.com/mwaskom/seaborn-data/master/iris.csv), using both instruction provided in the lectures and also based on research complete by previous analyists.
+The aim of this project is to demonstrate the knowledge to both research and analyis the famous [Palmer Penguins Data Set](https://raw.githubusercontent.com/mwaskom/seaborn-data/master/penguins.csv), using both instruction provided in the lectures and also based on research complete by previous analyists.

 ## Use of this project